HackrLife/FootBall-Analytics-Course/README.md

 ## Licence

-Code: MIT — use it, adapt it, build on it.
+Code: **MIT** — use it, adapt it, build on it freely.
-Content and analysis: © 2026 HackrLife Media LLC / BarcaFutbol.
+Written content and analysis: © 2026 HackrLife Media LLC / BarcaFutbol.
-Data: © Sofascore.

 ---

-*Built with Python, matplotlib, and the conviction that anyone can learn to think analytically about football if you give them the right question.*
+*Built with Python, matplotlib, and the conviction that anyone can learn to think analytically about football — if you give them the right question.*

 **[Start with Chapter 1 →](Chapter-01-The-Analytical-Question/)**